TabularEditor/TabularEditorDocs/te3/powerbi-xmla-pbix-workaround.md

 ![XLMA to PBIX Overview](~/images/power-bi/create-pbix-from-xmla-overview.png)

 > [!NOTE]
 > The described workaround isn't officially supported by Microsoft.
 There's no guarantee that it works for every model.
 Specifically, if you've added custom partitions or other objects [listed here](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-external-tools#data-modeling-operations), Power BI Desktop may not be able to correctly open the file following this approach.
-See bellow for a script to handle incremental refresh partitions.
+See below for a script to handle incremental refresh partitions.

 ## Step 1: Create and save an empty Power BI projects (.pbip) file